 Since JOLO's first vintage of grapes has just come out the ground, each course was paired with wines from McRitchie Winery & Ciderworks (www.McRitchieWine.com).
-Although the family-owned and operated winery has a reputation for its ciders, its wines are amazing.
+The family-owned and operated winery has a reputation for its ciders, but its wines are amazing.

 Day 2: Merlot and Mayberry

 The following morning, we take a short drive from Dobson to Mayberry.
 Oops, I mean Mount Airy, the hometown of Andy Griffith.

 I can see why so many people think that Mayberry, the fictional setting for “The Andy Griffith Show” is an actual town.
 In fact, many of the people living there seem to think so as well.
 After all, Griffith is quoted as saying that Mayberry is just a "state of mind.”

 But for some, that state of mind has crossed into the physical realm.
 Mount Airy's historic downtown is filled with people who have taken on the personas of fictional characters from “The Andy Griffith Show” - from Barney Fife to Floyd the Barber.

 Even the businesses have incorporated "Mayberry" into their names.
 Some borrowed their entire names from fictional places featured on the show.